openfga/openfga/docs/check/overview.md

 * [LocalChecker#checkTTU](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/check.go#L762) - Check rewrite handler for hierarchical relationship (tuple_to_userset)

 * [LocalChecker#dispatch]() - a helper function which encapsulates the behavior of dispatching a new query subproblem.
 The dispatch delegates the subproblem resolution to an implementation of the [graph#CheckResolver](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/interface.go#L9) interface.

+* [SingleflightCheckResolver#ResolveCheck](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/singleflight_resolver.go#L48) - an implementation of the [CheckResolver#ResolveCheck](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/interface.go#L10) signature that de-duplicates duplicate subproblems.

+* [CachedCheckResolver#ResolveCheck](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/cached_resolver.go#L151) - an implementation of the [CheckResolver#ResolveCheck](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/interface.go#L10) signature that attempts to resolve the subproblem using a previously cached result for the same subproblem, and delegates the subproblem if it does not have a cached result.

 * [storage#ReadUserTuple](https://github.com/openfga/openfga/blob/ad04038afbd58890cb65b409780b0cbbf85d5103/pkg/storage/storage.go#L91) - direct database/storage tuple lookup